amit1221levi/HARM-bench/README.md

 ######################################################################################

-## Usage Applications
-- **Training Language Models:** HARM-bench is crucial for training AI to differentiate between harmful and appropriate content, ensuring safe interactions.
-- **Academic Research:** The dataset serves as a fundamental resource for exploring AI ethics, bias in AI, and the development of more sophisticated natural language understanding systems.
-- **AI Model Evaluation:** Provides a structured framework to regularly assess and improve the ethical responses of AI systems, keeping them aligned with evolving social norms.

 ## Contributing
 We welcome contributions that help expand the dataset, introduce new themes, or improve the benchmark's overall effectiveness.
 Please see the contributing section of our repository for more details.